Vertebra: Structure

 The vertebral arch is formed by pedicles and laminae.
 Two pedicles extend from the sides of the vertebral body to join the body to the arch.
 The pedicles are short thick processes that extend, one from each side, posteriorly, from the junctions of the posteriolateral surfaces of the centrum, on its upper surface.

-From each pedicle a broad plate, a lamina, projects backwards and medialwards to join and complete the vertebral arch and form the posterior border of the vertebral foramen, which completes the triangle of the vertebral foramen.
+From each pedicle a broad plate, a lamina, projects backward and medially to join and complete the vertebral arch and form the posterior border of the vertebral foramen, which completes the triangle of the vertebral foramen.
 The upper surfaces of the laminae are rough to give attachment to the ligamenta flava.
 These ligaments connect the laminae of adjacent vertebra along the length of the spine from the level of the second cervical vertebra.
 Above and below the pedicles are shallow depressions called vertebral notches (superior and inferior).
 When the vertebrae articulate the notches align with those on adjacent vertebrae and these form the openings of the intervertebral foramina.
 The foramina allow the entry and exit of the spinal nerves from each vertebra, together with associated blood vessels.
 The articulating vertebrae provide a strong pillar of support for the body.